fengpingsh/face-comparation/README.md

-comparation.py: A very simple demo for face comparation using dlib dlib_realtime_facerecognition.py: A real time face detection and recognition demo using dlib
+A very simple demo for face comparation and real time face recognition using dlib
 =================================================================================

 # Precondition